Configuring Internet Insights

 Keep in mind the following considerations:

-If you have no ThousandEyes tests running to the web app, additional packages (for example, those of type "ISP") may be beneficial, in order to detect outages outside of the app provider(s) networks.
+- Even if you already have ThousandEyes tests running for a specific application or provider, additional packages (for example, those of Provider Type "ISP") may be beneficial, in order to detect outages outside of the app provider(s) own networks.

-You can search for specific providers from the Catalog Settings > Catalog Entries tab.
-In the example shown below, the search for provider Limelight displays Limelight's three catalog entries, including the packages in which Limelight is found:
+- You can search for specific providers from the Providers tab under Internet Insights > Catalog Settings.
+In the example shown below, the search for provider Limelight displays Limelight's catalog entries:

-On the Packages and Catalog Entries tabs, when you click a listed item, a side panel opens, showing a coverage map for that package or entry. (i.e., which networks are included and which geographical location they give visibility into).
+- On the Packages and Providers tabs, when you click a listed item, a side panel opens, showing a coverage map for that package or entry (i.e., which networks are included and which geographical location they give visibility into).
 The coverage map can help you decide which packages to choose.

 For Internet Insights view screens, there are 7 provider types but some are only visible under Application Outages, while others only appear under Network Outages.
 Coverage is partially determined by the type of data that is obtainable from that provider through ThousandEyes tests.

 For example, ThousandEyes needs to have certain network data in order to include that provider under Network Outages.
 And if a provider is purely an application, such as Adobe Creative Cloud, that provider won’t appear under Network Outages.

 The provider coverage shown in the figure is subject to change, as ThousandEyes is constantly making improvements.

 The system-configured provider type coverage means that:

 - You won’t see application providers on the Network Outages view screen, even if your provider label includes them and you’ve added that provider label as a filter.
 The filters can only select from what’s already there.